nus-cs2103-AY2223S1/ip/README.md

 - **Unmark:** marks a task as incomplete
 - **Delete:** deletes a task from the task list
 - **Find:** finds any matching tasks given a key word
+- **Interact:** rudimentary interaction feature that supports learning and memory

 **Henry** is able to store a task list to the user's desktop.
 When **Henry** starts up, the following occurs: